sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 }
 ```

-Or there may be a real reason to use a non-standard color, that we may put into a comment:
+Or there may be a real reason to use a non-standard color, that we can put into a comment:

 ```scss
 $color--facebook: #3b5998; // Facebook brand color